 The geometric winding of this all-caps font almost resembles musical notation.
 Still, Michelle’s typographic potential is clearly not limited to ragtime and jazz.

-Though there are many modern revivals of Bodoni’s orginal typeface that align it more readily with Times New Roman than times past, Bodoni Ultra is a striking exception.
+Though there are many modern revivals of Bodoni’s original typeface that align it more readily with Times New Roman than times past, Bodoni Ultra is a striking exception.
 The dramatic alternation between thick and thin strokes echoes Chauncey H. Griffith’s 1929 Bodoni Poster typeface, used widely in popular print media.

 Jugend magazine, the publication that helped launch the German Art Nouveau movement (“Jugendstil”), was a trendsetter when it came to the graphic and decorative arts of the late 19th century.
 Sesame is a font in the spirit of a Jugend cover: lavish, distinctive, and eccentric.